Brighton Beach

 Watch out for rips and a sandbar that can shift things around.
 Rocks and reefs are there too, so check conditions before you go in.
 When the southwest wind picks up, the swell can get rough.
 Stick to patrolled areas if you're swimming.

-Expecting clean north-easterly winds around 5km/h with a tiny 0.1m swell from the south.
-Cold 11°C in the air expected with cold 15°C in the water, and a falling tide.
-Cloudy skies with a minimal UV index of 0.
+Glassy conditions with barely a breath of northerly wind around 3km/h with a tiny 0.1m swell from the south-west.
+A cold 8°C in the air with cold 12°C in the water, and a rising tide.
+Cloudy skies with a minimal UV index of 1.

 Includes weather data from Google